 - Take all your yeast proofing ingredients and mix them together.
 Set aside until it foams and doubles in size.

-- Mix your flour and sugar.
+- Mix your flour and salt.

 - Add the proofed yeast and melted butter.